Eva Henje Blom, MD, PhD

 Her previous research at the Department of Clinical Neuroscience and the Osher Center for Integrative Medicine at Karolinska Institutet focused on autonomic regulation in adolescents with depression and anxiety, based on a large clinical sample of adolescents.
 She is currently a visiting scholar at the Department of Psychiatry at UCSF, and her current research focuses on cross-sectional functional MRI (fMRI) investigations of key brain regions involved with mood dysregulation in adolescent depression and the effect of early onset of depression on accelerated cellular aging.

 She has contributed to the development of a novel treatment strategy for adolescent depression based on the current neuroscientific understanding of depression and brain development, which is inspired by yoga and mindfulness practices for improved autonomic and emotional self-regulation.
-Her current study is a collaboration between the UCSF Department of Psychiatry and the UCSF Osher Center for Integrative Medicine and aims to develop and test efficacy and feasibility of the model and elucidate how possible brain mechanisms targeted in the treatment are related to recovery from depressive symptoms in adolescents.
+Her current study, Training for Awareness, Resilience, and Action (TARA), is a collaboration between the UCSF Department of Psychiatry and the UCSF Osher Center for Integrative Medicine and aims to develop and test efficacy and feasibility of the model and elucidate how possible brain mechanisms targeted in the treatment are related to recovery from depressive symptoms in adolescents.

 “The Developing Brain, Teenage Mood Dysregulation, and What We Can Do to Help”